 A company called LANXESS, which produces an intermediate for the production of vitamin E, m-cresol, at its site in Leverkusen in Germany, has declared a force majeure for the product, due to what it called “unforeseeable technical problems”.

-“We expect to go back to regular production [of m-cresol] in the cause of first half 2020,” said LANXESS in a statement emailed to us.
+“We expect to go back to regular production [of m-cresol] in the first half 2020,” said LANXESS in a statement emailed to us.

 A spokesperson for BASF told us the company does not use m-cresol in its vitamin E production.